 maintain relatively unchanged conditions over time

-Management Goal: Retain the same species composition as in pre-harvest stand, with slight reductions in white fir, and maintain all species, especially if poorly represented
+• Retain the same species composition as in pre-harvest stand of ponderosa pine, Douglas-fir, and aspen, with a slight reduction in white fir, and maintain all species, especially if poorly represented

 Strategies & Approaches: